 To help you decide what to do during your visit to Buenos Aires, I’ve asked a bunch of travel blogger friends about the best things they have done in and around the city.

-From street art and historic cemeteries to bicycle tours, delicious microbrews and secret cocktail bars, here’s what they recommend.
+Here’s what they recommend: street art and historic cemeteries, bicycle tours, delicious microbrews, and secret cocktail bars.

 1. Graffiti Mundo Street Art Tour

 Sure, there is the genteel side of Buenos Aires with the wide boulevards and stately neighborhoods of the Retiro and Recolets.
 But there is an edgy side of the city too.

 Spend some time wandering around San Telmo, Palermo Soho, or Chacarita, and you’ll get a hip scene with cafes, art galleries, boutiques, and a big dose of urban art.

 Buenos Aires has a strong tradition around graffiti, paste-ups, and murals as a form of protest and social expression.

 Graffiti Mundo is a nonprofit organization dedicated to “raising awareness of the rich heritage and dynamic culture of Argentine urban art.”
 They run street art tours, workshops, and an urban art gallery.